shakacode/react_on_rails/docs/contributing.md

 # Development Setup for Gem and Node Package Contributors

 ## Checklist before Committing
-1. `rake ci`: runs all linters and specs (you need Docker setup, see below)
+1. `rake`: runs all linters and specs (you need Docker setup, see below)
 2. Did you need any more tests for your change?
 3. Did you document your change?
 Update the README.md?